The Real Estate Law Review: United Kingdom - England & Wales

 Structuring the investment

 A number of alternative structures are available for direct or indirect investment in real estate in England and Wales.
-The decision how best to structure an investment is likely to be dictated by tax considerations, and it is important to ensure that appropriate tax advice is sought, taking into account both UK tax legislation and that of the investor's own jurisdiction.
+The decision as to how best to structure an investment is likely to be dictated by tax considerations, and it is important to ensure that appropriate tax advice is sought, taking into account both UK tax legislation and that of the investor's own jurisdiction.
 There are, however, a number of advantages and disadvantages to each structure, which may also prove critical depending on the investor's particular objectives.

 i Corporate entity